lucnat/cmc-rnn/README.md

 This repo is the code of an ETH project from Luca Naterop and Sandro Giacomuzzi which aims to synthesize Audio with LSTMs.

-## Run the Code yourself

-Navigate to the folder `/csv-rnn` and you will find there among others the files `train.lua` and `sample.lua`.
-You can now train the net by running

-`th train.lua -csv_file bounce.csv`

-The parameters (network size, amount of layers etc.) can be set within the code.
-The code will write state files of the network's state every 200 iterations.
-In order to sample from the model, simply do

-`th sample.lua -state_file epoch24loss0.01362422014985.net -input_dimension 8 -length 1000 > out.csv`

-This is going to write a csv file of 1000 generated vectors of size 8 (this has to be the size the network has actually been trained with).
-Enjoy the ride!

-## char-rnn experiments
+`/tf-rnn`: The main code of this project

+`/csv-rnn`: Torch LSTM implementation in

+`/char-rnn`: The code for a character language model in torch which was trained with Darwin and the Koran.

-Using the code in `char-rnn` we trained the network with the Koran and with "The Origin Of Species". `/char-rnn-results` contains sample text of 100'000 characters generated from those networks as well as the corresponding checkpoints that allows you to generate more text.
+`/char-rnn-results`: contains sample text of 100'000 characters generated from those networks as well as the corresponding checkpoints that allows you to generate more text.

 ## Links
 Paper (Work in Progress): https://www.overleaf.com/read/cnkdtvbtfsyd

 Research Plan: https://www.overleaf.com/3808219jvshrb